 - Purchase only lean varieties of meat.

-- Identify healthy, quick dinners you can easily make for busy evenings, such as frozen cheese pizza with cut-up vegetables on top.
+- Identify healthier, quick dinners you can easily make for busy evenings, such as frozen cheese pizza with cut-up vegetables on top.

-- Use cooking methods that require little or no fat, such as broiling, steaming, and roasting, rather than frying.
+- Use cooking methods that require little or no fat, such as broiling, steaming, grilling, and roasting.